Petri Nets for Concurrent Programming

 \section{Concurrent Execution of Petri nets}

 Petri nets are useful for writing concurrent programs.
 We let each token represent a resource and transitions represent functions on those resources.
 If two transition nodes of the Petri net do not share any resource dependency and are both enabled, then they can be safely executed concurrently (in any order or at the same time).
-We will partition the transition nodes where every pair of partitions do not share incoming place nodes.
+We will partition the transition nodes, denote $N_t$, where every pair of partitions do not share incoming place nodes.
 Then each partition gets its own thread called a work cluster.
 If this is not done, a race condition could occur.
 For example, if two work clusters are blocked concurrently on intersecting sets of places, once tokens are deposited in these place nodes, and more than one transition node is enabled in more than one work cluster, then a race between threads occurs and an invalid state that is not on the state graph could be reached.